PoCInnovation/Pool2023/Software/day05/Angular/README.md

 ### ✔️ **Validation**:

 You have now a beautiful navbar!\
-It's only styles for the moment, but we will add functionnality soon 😄
+It's only styles for the moment, but we will add functionalities soon 😄

 ## Step 2 - Binding data 🔖